nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### 4.2.8 ViewStats command

 `ViewStatsCommand` is a `Command` to present summary statistics for an `Exam` taken by a particular class of students.
-In particular, the command in implemented to generate the mean score of the `Exam`.
+In particular, the command is implemented to generate the mean score of the `Exam`.
 The entire process of generating summary statistics is executed in 2 steps.

 **Step 1: Parsing the command**

 The user input is first parsed, in the same way as other commands.
-After the command is identified to be a viewStats command, a `ViewStatsCommandParser` instance will parse the inputs to retrieve the class and exam of interest.
+After the input is identified to be a viewStats command, a `ViewStatsCommandParser` instance will parse the inputs to retrieve the class and exam of interest.

-Furthermore, the user input will be parsed to retrieve an additional `Prefix` filter/, which will indicate if the list returned should be flagged.
+Furthermore, the command will also be parsed to retrieve an input for an additional `Prefix` "filter/", which will indicate if the list of students returned should be flagged.
 A flagged list contains only students whose score for that particular `Exam` falls below the mean.

 **Step 2: Executing the command**

-The `ViewStatsCommand` then interacts with `ModelManager` to execute the command, which is again done in 2 steps.
+The `ViewStatsCommand` then interacts with the `ModelManager` to execute the command, which is again done in 2 steps.

-Step 1: A ViewClassCommand is executed, depending mainly on `Model#updateFilteredStudentList(Predicate<Student)`, in order to to retrieve the class of interest.
+Step 1: A `ViewClassCommand` is executed, depending mainly on `Model#updateFilteredStudentList(Predicate<Student)`, in order to retrieve the class of interest.

-Step 2: The mean of the class is calculated using `Model#calculateMean(String exam)`.
+Step 2: The mean of the exam scores for that class is calculated using `Model#calculateMean(String exam)`.

-Depending on the boolean value parsed using the filter prefix, the class list is further filtered using `Model#updateFilteredStudentList(Predicate<Student)` to show a flagged list.
+Depending on the boolean value returned during the parsing of the filter prefix, the class list is further filtered using `Model#updateFilteredStudentList(Predicate<Student)` to show a flagged list.

 The whole list is sorted according to the score of the particular exam, before it is returned and displayed to the user.